-It was a pleasure for our crew at Five Points Media to record the dinner theatre presentation of 'Bloody Tuesday', held on May 10, 2018, in support of We Are The Villagers.
+It was a pleasure for our crew at the OCANetwork, also known as Five Points Media, to record the dinner theatre presentation of 'Bloody Tuesday', held on May 10, 2018, in support of We Are The Villagers.
 The Midland-based charity works with Canadian Tire Jumpstart to help kids enjoy extracurricular activities that their families may not be able to afford.
 This short overview video features local talent, including Mary-Ellen O'Neill-Madeley, Greg Smith, Jennifer Armstrong-Lehman, Angel Vizza, Angela Baker, James Aubé, Leanne Page, and Amanda Trinacty.

 The women of Barrie will unite once again this May 7, 2018, as Connect Hair Studio hosts their annual Women's Connection fundraising event.
 This year is the fourth in the series, and the supported charity is Epilepsy Simcoe County, represented here by Board Chair Diane FitzGerald.

-Our crew from Five Points Media will be there to record the fun.
+Our crew from the OCANetwork, also known as Five Points Media, will be there to record the fun.